thoughtbot/maintaining-open-source-projects/book/02-community.md

 it.
 They ultimately rely on you, the project owner.
 If you put in three more hours of work you may save ten people three hours each today, compounding into the future, and that potentially makes you feel responsible.
-An unintended regression could directly affect hundreds of people (or dozens, or thousands or millions!).
+An unintended regression could directly affect tens of people (or hundreds, or thousands, or millions!).
 People can complain about errors or lack of features in a curt way.

 In the open source world nobody owes anything to anyone.
 If anything, users owe